-Dear Chairman Blunt, Chairwoman DeLauro, and Ranking Members Murray and Cole:
+Dear Chairwomen Murray and DeLauro, and Ranking Members Blunt and Cole,

-The undersigned groups are committed to ensuring that our nation’s children receive quality, appropriate healthcare.
-A key means of achieving this objective is through laboratory tests that provide objective data to healthcare professionals for evaluating the health status of their young patients.
+The undersigned groups are committed to ensuring that our nation’s children receive high-quality, appropriate, and equitable healthcare.
+A key means of achieving this goal is through laboratory tests that provide objective data to healthcare professionals for evaluating the health status of their young patients.

-When making a diagnosis, the healthcare professional evaluates a laboratory test value within the context of a reference interval – a range of numeric values that would be expected in a healthy child.
-If the test result falls outside of the reference interval – either higher or lower – the healthcare professional may order a medical intervention to address the condition.
-If the diagnosis is mistaken for any reason, including a faulty reference interval, the result could be harmful for the young patient.
+When making a diagnosis, the healthcare professional considers a laboratory test value within the context of a reference interval – a range of numeric values that would be expected in a healthy individual.
+If the test result falls outside of the reference interval – either higher or lower – the practitioner may order medical intervention to address the condition.
+If the diagnosis is incorrect for any reason, including a faulty reference interval, it could result in patient harm.
 Therefore, it is critical that reference intervals be correct.

 Whereas reference intervals for adults are generally reliable, there is considerable inconsistency and large gaps in the ranges provided for children.
-It is imperative that reference intervals accurately reflect the physical development of patients from birth through adolescence to adulthood.
+It is imperative that reference intervals accurately reflect the physical development of patients from birth through adolescence to adulthood, including any variations due to race, ethnicity, or gender.
 Accurate and actionable reference intervals are particularly important for our youngest patients, who are often unable to verbally communicate their symptoms.
-Unfortunately, most laboratories are unable to obtain enough samples from healthy children to develop their own accurate pediatric reference intervals (PRIs).
+Unfortunately, most laboratories are unable to obtain enough samples from a diverse, healthy population of children to develop their own accurate pediatric reference intervals (PRIs).

-The undersigned groups stand ready to be an ongoing resource to members of Congress on improving pediatric reference intervals and ensuring quality care for our country’s children.
+The undersigned groups support CDC’s approach and urge Congress to provide the agency with the additional funding needed to improve pediatric reference intervals and ensure equitable and quality care for our country’s children.
 We appreciate your consideration on this matter.

 Academy of Clinical Laboratory Physicians and Scientists